avantrec/soco-cli/README.md

 #### Alias Subroutines

-Aliases can include other aliases in their sequences of actions. e.g.:
+Aliases can include other aliases in their sequences of actions, e.g.:

 ```
 > alias alias_1 vol 30 : play